Police: Witness saw assailant stab other driver five times after he fell to highway in road rage slaying

 At a press conference Monday evening, Trooper David Beohm, public information officer for Troop L, Reading, said troopers are asking anyone who may have witnessed the attack or the driving incidents leading up to it to call them at 570-754-4600.

-He also said if any person or business may have captured the incidents on security cameras to contact troopers.
+He also said if any person or business may have captured the incidents on security cameras to contact police.

 Reiley scheduled a preliminary hearing for Whitted for 10 a.m.
 Thursday, April 22, before Magisterial District Judge James R. Ferrier, Orwigsburg.